kataw/kataw/test/__snapshot__/parser/expressions/paren/invalid-assign-obj-lit.md

 ✖ Statement expected - start: 290, end: 291
 ✖ Statement expected - start: 295, end: 296
 ✖ Statement expected - start: 296, end: 297
-✖ Invalid optional chain from new expression - start: 316, end: 317
+✖ Property assignment expected - start: 316, end: 317
 ✖ Dot property must be an identifier - start: 347, end: 348
 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 365, end: 367 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 392, end: 394